scottie-l/reading-notes/reading-notes-401/class-02.md

+# Notes - Day 2

 1. What’s the difference between PUT and PATCH?
-The main difference between the PUT and PATCH method is that the PUT method uses the request URI to supply a modified version of the requested resource which replaces the original version of the resource, whereas the PATCH method supplies a set of instructions to modify the resource but keeps the original.<a href = "https://en.wikipedia.org/wiki/Patch_verb">"Source"</a>
+The main difference between the PUT and PATCH method is that the PUT method uses the request URI to supply a modified version of the requested resource which replaces the original version of the resource, whereas the PATCH method supplies a set of instructions to modify the resource but keeps the original. <a href = "https://en.wikipedia.org/wiki/Patch_verb">"Source"</a>

 2. Provide links to 3 services or tools that allow you to “mock” an API for development like json-server